 Ask about IPF treatment centers:

-The Pulmonary Fibrosis Foundation has put together a list of medical centers that they believe have demonstrated expertise in diagnosing and treating PF.
-To find one near you, visit the list of Medical Centers Specializing in PF Care page at PulmonaryFibrosis.org.
+The Pulmonary Fibrosis Foundation has put together a list of IPF treatment centers available at the Medical Centers Specializing in PF Care page at PulmonaryFibrosis.org.

 Reach out to support communities: